Getting your business found online now means showing up twice: both in traditional search results and in the answers given by AI search assistants.

 - ☑︎ Structure for AI scanning: Break your content into headings, short paragraphs, bullet points, and tables so both readers and AI can find answers fast.

-- ☑︎ Guide AI with summaries and FAQs: Context cues, TL;DRs, FAQs and Q&A sections make answers easier for AI to extract.
+- ☑︎ Guide AI with summaries and FAQs: Context cues, TL;DRs, and question-answer sections make answers easier for AI to extract.

-- ☑︎ Use content clusters: Link main topic pages (“pillar pages”) and related articles to show depth on a topic.
+- ☑︎ Use topic clusters: Link main topic pages (“pillar pages”) and related articles to show depth on a topic.

-- ☑︎ Show your expertise: Build E-E-A-T with author bios, case studies, reviews, and credible sources.
+- ☑︎ Show your expertise: Build authority with author bios, case studies, reviews, and credible sources.

 - ☑︎ Remember SEO basics: Keep your pages clearly titled, easy to navigate, with the right keywords — these things still matter for Generative Engine Optimisation (GEO).